rmcgibbo/rmcgibbo.org/posts/first-post.md

 domain <a href="http://rmcgibbo.org">rmcgibbo.org</a> to try to consolidate my material on the web.

-The domain was registered through GoDaddy, configured the DNS using Amazon Route53.
-This site itself is simply static HTML/CSS/JS, and is generated using <a href="http://blog.getpelican.com/">Pelican</a>, a static site generator powered by Python.
+The domain was registered through GoDaddy, and its DNS settings were configured through Amazon Route53.
+This site itself is simply static HTML/CSS/JS, and is generated using <a href="http://blog.getpelican.com/">Pelican</a>, a staticd site generator powered by Python.

 Because the site is statically generated, it can be served cheaply (i.e. from just an S3 bucket).
 I can author the content in my standard editor in